craftsoldier/craftsoldier.github.io/_posts/2025-10-27-4chans-g-is-all-you-need.markdown

 it's slow and you feel stupid the entire time. but that's the point.

 the difference isn't talent or IQ or whatever cope you're thinking. it's method.

-when you're forced to figure shit out yourself, you learn how things actually work.

-not just what to type, but why it breaks, what your computer is actually doing and why nothing makes sense until suddenly it does.

-tutorials give you the illusion of progress without understanding - building forces understanding because you literally cannot bullshit a compiler.

-## why tutorial hell is cope

-tutorial hell feels productive because you're typing code but you're not learning to think.

-you're learning to follow instructions - that's how you turn into an npc.

-when someone says "just read the manual" they're not being elitist.

-they're telling you the actual secret sauce.

 ## the gas-pedal to the learning-crisis - LLMs